 I felt chilled so see through his eyes how sick I truly was.

 A vehicle pulled up outside.
 It was the Prices.
 Dad went to greet them.
-I was rather surprised to hear Dad offer our guests a cup of tea, but astounded when I heard Colin Price drawl soon after: “been getting much rain, Gordon?”
+I was rather surprised to hear Dad offer our guests a cup of tea, but then astounded when I heard Colin Price drawl soon after: “Been getting much rain, Gordon?”

 “I’ve never seen this,” he said.
 I heard gasps of despair from people in the room.
-My heart ached with disappointment.
+My heart echoed their disappointment.

-Unexpectedly, I hear a new voice, male and deep.
+Unexpectedly, I heard a new voice, male and deep.
 “I think he’s fractured his voice-box,” the man said.
 “Let me have a look.”

-My chair was turned to one side and a youngish-looking fellow told me to open my mouth.
-He placed a speculum on my tongue and peered inside my throat.
-“I’ll need some pipe, about 18 inches worth, and some topical anaesthetic spray,” he said.
-“Open your mouth wide, David.”
+My chair was turned to one side and a youngish-looking fellow asked me to open my mouth.
+He placed a speculum on my tongue and peered down my throat.
+“I’ll need some pipe – about eighteen inches worth – and some topical anaesthetic spray,” he said, briskly.
+“Open your mouth wide, Dave.”

 I did and he sprayed a foul tasting substance into my mouth.
-I immediately vomited violently, my mouth spraying a red glutinous liquid all across the kitchen table.
+I immediately vomited violently, expelling a red glutinous liquid all across the kitchen table.

-The young man, who I learned later was an anaesthetist on holidays from the Royal Brisbane Hospital, and who had been only accompanying the Flying Surgeon as an observer, seemed unfazed.
-“Just be brave,” he said calmly, “I’m going to just spray a little bit more anaesthetic in your throat, now.”
+The young man, whom I learned later was an anaesthetist on holidays from the Royal Brisbane Hospital and had been only accompanying the Flying Surgeon as an observer, seemed unfazed.
+“Just be brave,” he said calmly, “I’m going to spray a little bit more anaesthetic in your throat now.”

 “This is for your own good David.
-You need this to breathe,” he said quietly.
-I opened my mouth once more and this time, though gagging and struggling, I accepted the intubation.
+You need this to breathe,” he said to me quietly.
+I opened my mouth once more and, this time, though gagging and struggling, I reluctantly accepted the intubation.

 I breathed through the pipe.
 Air passed into my lungs.
-I breathed again and closed my eyes as air began to fill my lungs for the first time in hours.
+I breathed again and closed my eyes as oxygen began to fill my lungs for the first time in hours.
 It is difficult to describe the feeling of finally receiving enough air after a long period of deprivation to anyone who has never been unfortunate enough to have almost suffocated to death.
-Suffice to say, it was one of the greatest feelings I had ever experienced.
+Suffice to say, it was one of the greatest feelings of my life.

 “Get him to the Royal Brisbane Hospital straight away,” the anaesthetist said.
 I stood up.
-People came to try and carry me, but I waved them away and walked from the house leaning on my Dad’s shoulder and he helped me into the Price’s vehicle.
+People came to try and carry me, but I waved them away and walked from the house leaning on my Dad’s shoulder, as he helped me into the Price’s four-wheel drive.